Scholarships for new students

 Eni Scholarship: For students from Angola, Ghana, Mozambique, Nigeria, and the Republic of the Congo (Congo-Brazzaville).
 Fully funded.
 Three scholarships available.

-Swire Scholarships at St Antony's College: For students from China, Hong Kong and Japan for all full-time Master’s and DPhil courses offered by the College excluding the MBA and the MPP.
+Swire Scholarships at St Antony's College: For students from Hong Kong for all full-time Master’s and DPhil courses offered by the College excluding the MBA and the MPP.
 Fully funded.
 Four scholarships available.

 Ronaldo Falconer Scholarship: For residents of Costa Rica.
 For the MSc in Latin American Studies.
 Worth £9,000.
 Awarded by the Latin American Centre.